marinusmaurice/InMemoryVersionControl/README.md

-# VersionControlSystem - Basic In Memory File Version Control
+# Basic In Memory File Version Control
 Simplified look at how the most basic file version control system functions

 The most basic used parts of version control are: